Managing API keys

 Storing Keys

 The value of the key is only visible at the time of creation, so we highly recommend storing it securely.
-One approach is to use a password manager (e.g. LastPass, 1Password, or similar) which can be useful if you find yourself moving from machine to machine often, as these tools can sync between devices.
+One approach is to use a password manager (e.g. LastPass, 1Password, or similar) which can be useful if you find yourself moving from machine to machine often, as these tools can sync between your devices.

 You can also store your key locally as an environment variable, making it easy to access from software you’re running locally.